nicklockwood/iCarousel/README.md

     Q. If the views in my carousel all have completely different layouts, should I still use the `reusingView` parameter?
     A. Probably not, and unless you have hundreds of views in your carousel, it's unlikely to be worth the trouble.

+    Q. I'm using iCarouselTypeLinear.
+How can I make it behave more like a UIScrollView with paging enabled?
+    A. If you set decelerationRate to zero then iCarousel will more closely emulate the feel of a UIScrollView.
+If that's still not close enough, consider using my SwipeView library instead (https://github.com/nicklockwood/SwipeView) which is very similar to iCarousel, but based on a UIScrollView.